Saddam Hussein: International support and opposition

-Backed by the United States, the United Kingdom, several European nations, and heavily financed by the Arab states of the Persian Gulf, Saddam positioned himself as "the defender of the Arab world" against a revolutionary, fundamentalist and Shi'a Islamist Iran.
+Backed by the United States, the United Kingdom, several European nations, and heavily financed by the Arab states of the Persian Gulf, Saddam positioned himself as "the defender of the Arab world" against a revolutionary, fundamentalist and Shia Islamist Iran.
 The only exception was the Soviet Union.
 It initially refused to supply Iraq on the basis of neutrality in the conflict.
 In his memoirs, Mikhail Gorbachev claimed that Brezhnev initially refused to aid Saddam due to anger over the regime's treatment of Iraqi communists.
 However, by 1982, the Soviet Union began supplying Iraq with military aid, and in the final years (1986–1988), it actively supported Iraq.

 In a U.S. bid to open full diplomatic relations with Iraq, the country was removed from the U.S list of State Sponsors of Terrorism in February 1982.
 Ostensibly, this was because of improvement in the regime's record, although former U.S. Assistant Secretary of Defense Noel Koch later stated, "No one had any doubts about [the Iraqis'] continued involvement in terrorism ...
 The real reason was to help them succeed in the war against Iran."
 Middle East special envoy Donald Rumsfeld met Saddam on 19–20 December 1983 at Baghdad.
 After which, Saddam sent his deputy Aziz to visit the United States in 1984.
 He met with President Ronald Reagan and then vice-president George H. W. Bush at the White House and secured further U.S support for Iraq.

 The Soviet Union, France, and China together accounted for over 90% of the value of Iraq's arms imports between 1980 and 1988.
 While the U.S. supplied Iraq with arms, dual-use technology and economic aid, it was also involved in a covert and controversial illegal arms deal, providing sanctioned Iran with weaponry.
 This political scandal became known as the Iran–Contra affair.
 Saddam reached out to other Arab governments for cash and political support during the war, particularly after Iraq's oil industry severely suffered at the hands of the Iranian navy in the Persian Gulf.

 Chemical weapons were developed by Iraq from materials and technology supplied primarily by West German companies as well as using dual-use technology imported following the Reagan administration's lifting of export restrictions.
 The United States government also supplied Iraq with "satellite photos showing Iranian deployments."
 This satellite imagery may have played a crucial role in blocking the Iranian invasion of Iraq in 1982.
 However, Saddam's government later blamed the Iraqi defeat in the First Battle of al-Faw in February 1986 on "misinformation from the U.S."